• Skip to primary navigation

 Steps for making the curry

 • Fry the onion and garlic gently in the olive oil until the onion starts to soften.
-Do not allow to brown.
+Do not allow it to brown.

 • Tip in all the spices, stir and continue to stirfry for another 1 minute (image 1 above).